niveousswan/Gary-Brisbane-13240-T1-2026/week04.md

 CBC improves security by XORing each plaintext block with the previous ciphertext block.
 However, it must be processed sequentially, which makes it less efficient for parallel operations.
 CTR mode uses a counter to generate a keystream, which is XORed with the plaintext.
 It is faster and supports parallel processing, and errors in one block do not affect others.
 From this comparison, I found that CTR mode is generally more flexible and efficient, while CBC provides stronger chaining between blocks.

+---

+### 3. Reflection

+This week was a bit more challenging compared to the previous ones, especially when learning about different modes of operation like CBC and CTR.
+At first, I found it confusing to understand how they actually work, but doing the calculations step by step helped me make sense of it.
+Working with XOR operations also helped me understand how encryption is handled at a binary level, rather than just memorising formulas.
+One thing I learned is that security is not only about the encryption algorithm itself, but also about how it is used.
+The choice of mode can change how secure and efficient the system is, which I found quite interesting.

+---

+### 4. References

+Stallings, W. (2017). *Cryptography and network security: Principles and practice* (7th ed.).
+Pearson.
+National Institute of Standards and Technology (NIST).
+(2001). *Advanced Encryption Standard (AES)* (FIPS PUB 197). https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf